 Many team and independent engine-building programs have people with doctoral degrees on staff.
 They might study such specialized topics as fuel atomization and the properties of combustion "flame kernels," among other things.
 Some high-end engine builders come from careers working with major automakers.
 Of course, they all share the expertise necessary to thrive in the fast-paced world of NASCAR.

-To find out more about NASCAR engines and other NASCAR-related topics, take a look at the links on the next page.
+To find out more about NASCAR engines and other NASCAR-related topics, take a look at the links below.

 - Busch, Kyle.
 "Restrictor Plate Blues Strike Again."
 USA Today.
 Oct.
 4, 2005.
 (Accessed Dec.
 4, 2008)http://www.usatoday.com/sports/motor/columnist/busch/2005-10-04-talladega_x.htm

 - "Evolution of a Stock Car - Part III."
 NASCAR.com.
 February 26, 2002.
 (Accessed Dec.
 1, 2008)http://www.nascar.com/2002/kyn/history/evolution/02/06/stockcar3/index.html